-Cordless drills are considered as bliss among the users.
+Cordless drills are considered bliss among the users.
 Because of their portability and other exciting features, they have become the sweet child of the drills.

 However, it’s common among people to break the charger or ruin it somehow.
-After ruining the charger, people tend to buy a new one.
+After ruining the battery charger, people tend to buy a new one.

 However, there’s another way of charging without buying a charger.

 At this point, you must be thinking- How to charge a cordless drill battery without a charger?

-Well, it’s simple, you have to charge it via other batteries, or you have to make a charger of your own.
+Well, it’s simple, you have to charge it via other batteries, or you have to make a battery charger of your own.

 So, let’s take a look at the charging a cordless drill battery without a charger details without wasting any more time-

 How to Charge a Cordless Drill Battery Without a Charger